 The MPAA objected to the use of the term "transvestite" to describe Norman Bates in the final wrap-up.
 They insisted it be removed until Joseph Stefano proved to them it was a clinical psychology term.
 They thought he was trying to get one over on them and place a vulgarity in the picture.

 In the Collector's Edition DVD documentary, Janet Leigh says that a nude body double was used in portions of the shower scene.
-The DVD notes include a quote from Alfred Hitchcock, in an interview with François Truffaut, in which he says the same thing.
+The DVD notes include a quote from Sir Alfred Hitchcock, in an interview with François Truffaut, in which he says the same thing.

 According to Stephen Rebello, the Hays Office censors requested changes to the shower scene.
 Some believed they had caught a brief glimpse of one of Janet Leigh's breasts.
 (Rebello confirms that "there are definitely a couple of frames showing a bare breast and nipple.")
-Alfred Hitchcock waited several days and sent the film back unedited.
+Sir Alfred Hitchcock waited several days and sent the movie back unedited.
 This time, it passed the censors' inspection.
 For the "couple of frames" in question, Marion's head is turned from the camera, so it's not clear whether the breast belongs to Leigh.
-Leigh maintained: "It was me the whole time in that shower except for the time when he's wrapping the body in the shower curtain."
+Leigh maintained: "It was me the whole time in that shower, except for the time when he's wrapping the body in the shower curtain."
 But Robert Graysmith claims that Leigh's body double, Marli Renfro, was used for some of the shower scene shots as well.